A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Keep in mind that one company usually does similar projects.
 So, you don’t need to learn all of that for all niches of the industry.

-It’s a real WBS example for my early days as a project manager.
+Below is a real work breakdown structure example of my early days as a project manager (like 10 years ago).

 I’m not proud of it.
 But I want to show you that it still works.
 And it’s better than nothing!